 An Ultra Waste Of Time

 It is very easy to let time get lost on us during an ultra.
 There are quite a few things ultra-runners do during races which I consider to be An Ultra Waste Of Time.
-Doing too many of the below things can really add up over the course of an ultra.
-These numbers are most noticeable during 50s and 100s when we’re out there for much longer than 50Ks.
-We also have more of an opportunity to do the below, during the longer races.
+Doing too many of the these things can really add up over the course of an ultra.
+These numbers are most noticeable during 50s and 100s when we’re out there for much longer than 50Ks, so we have more of an opportunity to do them during the longer races.
 Let’s take a look at some of these time wasting activities which can contribute to a DNF or coming in well after your time goal.

 Beware The Chair

 Joshua Robert, a seasoned veteran of ultra-running has a saying that he shared with me years ago; “Beware the chair, they’re the Devil’s work.”
 That’s no joke and no truer words have ever been spoken.
 Sitting in a chair at an aid station can be to the detriment of your race, when you’ve done so to give yourself a rest and recharge the batteries.
 Sitting in a chair and putting your feet up helps lactic acid pool up in your legs.
 It signals your brain to think that it’s time to be lazy.
 It takes time to get out of the chair once you’ve gotten comfy in it.
 It takes time to get your legs moving again after they’ve stiffened up.
 I like to couple this up with wasting time in an aid station.
 The more efficiently you can get in and out of an aid station during the race, the more time you keep in the bank.
 Spend time staring at aid station foods, talking to volunteers, family and friends – the minutes just tick on by.
 You can blow 10-15 minutes in an aid station without even realizing it.
 Do it during the 3 times you see your crew during a 50 Miler and you’ve lost 30-45 minutes.
 Do it during the 6-8 times you see your crew during an ultra and you’ll see hours escape you.